-Self-esteem refers to how we feel about ourselves and our relationships with others.
-Self-esteem can also be defined as your perception of yourself.
-Learning how to improve self-esteem can make a huge difference in your life.
+Self-esteem is the sense of pride we feel about ourselves and how others view us.
+It can also be defined as your perception of yourself.
+Improving self-esteem can make a significant impact on all aspects of life.
 Calmerry self esteem therapist will connect you with licensed therapists in your state only.
-Our therapists are trained and licensed, and have worked as clinical psychologists or family and/or marriage therapists (LMFT) as well as clinical social workers (LCSW/LMSW) or licensed professional counselors.
-They each hold an advanced degree, either a doctorate or master’s, in the field they are working in.
-After they have completed their education, examination training, and work they are certified and certified by the professional state body.
+Our therapists are all highly-trained and licensed, having worked as clinical psychologists or family/marriage therapists (LMFT), clinical social workers (LCSW/LMSW) or licensed professional counselors.
+Each holds an advanced degree – either a doctorate or master’s – in their chosen field of practice.
+After they complete their education requirements, examination training, and work experience they become certified by their respective state body.

-Low self-esteem may be a sign of other mental health problems.
-It is a negative view of yourself that can lead to depression or anxiety.
-Low self-esteem and anxiety can sometimes be caused by depression.
+Low self-esteem may be indicative of other mental health issues.
+A negative view of yourself can lead to depression or anxiety, and low self-esteem and anxiety may sometimes be symptoms caused by depression.

-Psychologists and teachers believed that constant praise was the best way to increase self-esteem.
-They would praise the little things, and sometimes praise children for their mistakes.
-They weren’t expecting the results of all their praise to be so negative.
-Many children lost their self-confidence and became more timid.
-Their theory had many problems.
+Psychologists and teachers believed that constant praise was the best way to boost self-esteem.
+They would compliment even small achievements, even rewarding children for their mistakes.
+Unfortunately, many children developed low self-confidence levels as a result of all this praise, leading them to become more timid.
+Their theory had numerous flaws.

 Praise Not Earned

-Adults need to understand that praise for a job done well, a creative idea well-expressed or a kind act of kindness would go a long way in helping children feel better about themselves.
+Adults need to appreciate that praise for a job well done, creative idea expressed or kind act of kindness goes a long way in helping children feel better about themselves.
 Not just praise based on adults’ desire to “cure” their child’s low self-esteem.
-If the child does something exceptional, the praise might not be necessary to boost self-esteem.
+If the child does something exceptional, praise may not even be necessary in order to boost self-esteem.

-Empty affirmations are no better than empty praise
+Empty affirmations are no more beneficial than empty praise.

-Talking to a therapist is the best way to start to address your low self-esteem.
-A therapist can help you in many ways.
-They can teach you self-improvement techniques to build your confidence.
-These are just a few of the possible techniques they may use.
+Talking to a therapist is the best way to begin combatting low self-esteem.
+They can offer many helpful techniques, such as teaching you techniques for self-improvement that will boost your confidence; these are just some of the possible approaches they may use.

-Many people mistakenly believe that liking oneself makes you arrogant.
-People fear that if they don’t value themselves, they’ll be more inclined to hurt others or get into trouble.
-A healthy self-esteem is essential for success.
-You can achieve more, be more helpful, and live an honorable life.
-Talking to a counselor may help you face your fears and make them less difficult to accept.
+Many mistakenly think that loving oneself makes one arrogant.
+Fearful people worry that if they don’t value themselves, they might become more inclined to hurt others or get into trouble.
+A healthy self-esteem is essential for success; with it you can achieve more, be more helpful, and live an honorable life.
+Talking with a counselor may help ease your fears and make them easier to accept.

-Mental health professionals often assume that children have high self-esteem.
-Low self-esteem is usually due to a negative experience that has affected your self-image.
-To improve your self-esteem, you must address the root cause of low self-esteem.
+Mental health professionals often assume that children possess high self-esteem.
+Unfortunately, low self-esteem often stems from an adversity which has negatively impacted your self image.
+To improve self-worth, you must address the underlying cause of low self-esteem.